 In the passages above, the throne of God is set on wheels (ophanim) and then pushed by four angels.
 There are wheels inside of wheels at cross angles, with the effect that the throne can move in any direction without having to turn.
 The angels who are powering the throne also have four faces, one facing each direction, so they can likewise travel in any direction without having to turn.
 The angels are identified as cherubim.

 This seems clear enough—at least as clear as an apocalyptic passage full of symbolism can be.
 The throne is on wheels, it can move in any direction, and it is powered by cherubim.
 Of course, Ezekiel’s description should not be understood as a “literal” picture of God’s throne.
-God is spirit and therefore does not literally sit on a throne; likewise, He is omnipotent, so He does not need to be carried around on a throne from place to place.
+God is spirit and therefore does not literally sit on a throne constructed of physical materials; likewise, He is omnipotent, so He does not need to be carried around on a throne from place to place.
 The point of the visions involving ophanim in Ezekiel is to show that God’s reign (throne) is all-encompassing, responding to any situation in any location with lightning speed.
 The visions are simply a picturesque way of saying that God is sovereign and omnipresent.
 The fact that the wheels and the angels are “full of eyes” emphasizes God’s omniscience.

 The ophanim have been a point of fascination for many, and later Jewish apocalyptic writers gave them a life of their own.
 The wheels themselves came to be identified as a particular class of angel, the ophanim.
 Seraphim and cherubim are mentioned in Scripture as angels, and to this some have added the ophanim (also spelled ofanim).
 The pseudepigraphal Book of Enoch has helped further the idea that ophanim are angelic beings.